NameGeorge (Ioannis) Zarifi, G Grandson

 Note 1Returned to Constantinople in 1831 despairing of the chaos in Greece.
 Entered Dimitrios Zafiropoulo’s cereal trading house, married Z’s daughter and took over as partner.
 Great benefactor of Greek Communities in Constantinople and Philippoupolis.

 Note 2He and Stephanos Zafiropoulo founded Turkey’s most important banking and commercial company which, as Z&Z, extended to Marseilles, London, Odessa and Romania.
+Spoke Greek, French, Russian and passable Turkish (not having lived there until adulthood).

 Note 3Looked after the Constantinople headquarters for 40 years while Stepanos Zafiropoulo developed the Marseilles branch and Zarifi brothers developed other branches.